Women in firefighting: Japan

+Japan has a relatively small proportion of female firefighters by international standards (3.7% of career firefighters and 3.8% of volunteer firefighters in 2024) and they face extra challenges and restrictions that male firefighters do not.

+In 2015, 288 of the nation's fire departments (roughly 40%) did not employ any female firefighters; when questioned, 19 of those departments reported that they had a policy of barring women from employment within the department at all (in contravention of national policy), whereas 59 said they had no female applicants, and 165 said they had received applications from women, but had not accepted any of them.

+Legal restrictions on the employment of women in workplaces involving heavy lifting and exposure to toxic gases have been used by fire departments to bar women from serving on frontline pump, ladder, and rescue squads, despite advice from the Fire and Disaster Management Agency that these restrictions are largely mitigated by teamwork and the use of SCBA.
+Despite this, in 2015, 6% of career female firefighters surveyed worked in frontline firefighting companies, with a further 25% serving in EMS roles, and 2.4% in mobile command roles, with the remainder working across office-based roles such as prevention, call-handling, and general administration.

+The FDMA and Japanese government are looking to increase the proportion of female firefighters via reforms, mainly consisting of the development of alternative workstyles, improving maternity provisions, and upgrading equipment and facilities to accommodate female firefighters.

 Netherlands

 Women firefighters have been serving in the Netherlands since at least 1939.

 In 2000, women accounted for 3.3% of professional firefighters.

 New Zealand

 Overview

 New Zealand has a high proportion of female firefighters; in 2021, 6% of career firefighters and 20% of volunteer firefighters were female.
 The Women in Fire and Emergency New Zealand (WFENZ) represents women in the organisation and to national and international agencies.
 The organisation is also currently performing a study to identify areas to improve progression for female staff.
 However, in 2019, a report found that Fire & Emergency New Zealand, the national fire brigade, had a "bullying culture", and in particular had a high prevalence of misogynistic bullying.

 Notable moments

+There have many notable moments for female firefighters in New Zealand, including: